Open Access

 More information is available on Forte’s website. - Guidelines

-Guidelines for publishing with open access can be found on Forte's website.
+Guidelines for publishing Open Access are available on Forte’s website.

 Heart-Lung

-Currently, there is no requirement for research funded by the Heart-Lung Foundation to be published Open Access.
+Currently, the Heart-Lung Foundation does not require research it funds to be published Open Access.

 - Heart-Lung

-Read more about Hjärt-Lungfonden's funding through various grants, and submit your application.
-In Swedish.
-Learn more about Hjärt-Lungfonden's funding opportunities through various grants and submit your application.
+Learn more about funding opportunities and submit your application.
 Information is available in Swedish.

 Dietary Science Fondation